Christian Tradition

 That order matters because guardian-angel topics can become emotionally sticky.
 A source-aware page gives comfort without turning comfort into proof.

-This is why guardian-angel tradition has to stay comparative: Christian, Jewish, Islamic, and New Age contexts share the word guardian while using different source layers.
+This is why guardian-angel tradition has to stay comparative: Christian, Jewish, Islamic, and New Age contexts share the word guardian while using different source contexts.

 Rev. Maria SantosM.Div., Interfaith Seminary